Effective as of March 2022

-If you no longer want to receive marketing-related material from us, you may opt-out of receiving these materials by following the unsubscribe instructions in such messages or by contacting us as indicated in the “How to Contact Us” section.
+We do not send marketing material to individuals that have not opted-in to marketing.
+If you have opted in and no longer want to receive marketing-related material from us, you may opt-out of receiving these materials by following the unsubscribe instructions in such messages or by contacting us as indicated in the “How to Contact Us” section.
 We will try to comply with your request as soon as practicable.
-Please note that you cannot opt out of receiving administrative messages.
+Please note that you cannot opt-out of receiving administrative messages.

 However, please note that we reserve the right to refuse to act on a request that is manifestly unfounded or excessive (e.g., because it is repetitive) and/or to charge a fee that takes into account the administrative costs for providing the information or the communication or taking the action requested.
 If you have a question, comment or request, please contact us as explained in the “How to Contact Us” section below.

 Do Not Track

 Some browsers give individuals the ability to communicate that they wish not to be tracked while browsing on the Internet.
 The “Do Not Track” feature of these browsers sends a signal that informs operators of services online that the user does not want certain information about their online activities to be collected over time and across Websites or online services.